maneshthankappan/Signature-Based-WIDS-for-detecting-MC-MitM-attacks/README.md

 ## Quick Start

 From this repository, download all the 3 files (SWIDS.py,mc-mitm-detection-asyncsniffer_centralized.py, and macaddresses.json) and keep all of them in a same folder.
 Alternatively you can download SWIDS.tar.gz.
+### Description of Python Scripts
+##### SWIDS.py:
+The following script prompts the user to select a Wi-Fi card, specify the Wi-Fi frequency (2.4GHz/5GHz), and provide the SSID of the target access point (AP) in the Wi-Fi network.
+It then automatically identifies all clients connected to the AP and forwards their MAC addresses along with the AP's MAC address to the "mc-mitm-detection-asyncsniffer_centralized.py" script.

+Make sure you have the "mc-mitm-detection-asyncsniffer_centralized.py" script in the same directory, or provide the full path to the script if it's located elsewhere.
+This script will pass the selected Wi-Fi card, Wi-Fi frequency, and SSID as command-line arguments to the "mc-mitm-detection-asyncsniffer_centralized.py" script, which will handle the further processing.
+##### macaddresses.json:
+This file is utilized by the "SWIDS.py" script to retrieve the vendor details of connected clients by using their MAC addresses.
+##### mc-mitm-detection-asyncsniffer_centralized.py:
+This script combines various detection logic discussed in Section 5 of our paper with the algorithms presented in Appendix 1.
+Its main purpose is to identify the presence of MC-MitM attacks by verifying the status of stage 1 and stage 2 attacks based on attack signatures.
+For more detailed information, please refer to Section 3 of our paper.

+The script is designed to be executed with a probe interval of 60 seconds.
+After the first probe interval, the same script will be executed in another thread with a delay of 10 seconds.
+This approach ensures continuous monitoring, allowing the SWIDS to make attack decisions every 10 seconds after the initial probe interval.

 ## How to run the SWIDS